Easton, Pennsylvania: History

+The Lenape Native Americans originally referred to present-day Easton and its surrounding region as Lechauwitank, meaning "the Place at the Forks".

 18th century

-The Lenape Native Americans originally referred to the area as Lechauwitank, or "The Place at the Forks".
-The land for the future city was obtained from the Lenape in the Walking Purchase of 1737.
+The land that includes present-day Easton was obtained from the Lenape in the Walking Purchase in 1737.
 A plaque commemorating the transaction appears in Easton's town square.

-Thomas Penn set aside a 1000 acre tract of land at the confluence of the Lehigh and Delaware rivers for a town.
-Easton was settled by Europeans in 1739 and founded in 1752, As Northampton County was being formed, Easton was selected as its county seat.
+Thomas Penn set aside a 1000 acre tract of land at the confluence of the Lehigh and Delaware Rivers for the town's establishment, and the city was formally founded in 1752.
+The same year, Easton was selected as the county seat of Northampton County.

-During the French and Indian War, the Treaty of Easton was signed in Easton by the British colonial government of the Province of Pennsylvania and the Native American tribes in the Ohio Country, including the Shawnee and Lenape.
+During the French and Indian War, the Treaty of Easton was signed in Easton by the British colonial government then governing the Province of Pennsylvania and the Native American tribes, including the Shawnee and Lenape, from what was then called Ohio Country.

-Easton was an important military center during the American Revolutionary War.
-During the Revolutionary War, Easton had a military hospital.
-On June 18, 1779, General John Sullivan led 2,500 Continental Army soldiers from Easton to engage British Indian allies on the frontier.
-Easton was one of the first three places the Declaration of Independence was publicly read, along with Philadelphia and Trenton.
-The Easton flag was flown during the Declaration's reading, making it one of the first Stars and Stripes to fly over the colonies.
-This flag was later used by a militia during the War of 1812 and currently serves as Easton's municipal flag.
+Easton and the broader Lehigh Valley region played an instrumental and supportive role during the American Revolution, which commenced in 1775.
+In recognition of the strong pro-revolutionary sentiment in the city and region, Easton was one of only three designated locations, along with Philadelphia and Trenton, New Jersey, where the Declaration of Independence was read aloud in public for the first time on July 8, 1776, at noon, four days following its unanimous passage by the Second Continental Congress in Philadelphia.
+During the Declaration's reading in Easton, the Easton flag was flown, making it one of the first non-colonial flags to fly in the Thirteen Colonies.
+The same flag was later used by a militia during the War of 1812 and currently serves as Easton's municipal flag.

+Easton maintained hospital used in the treatment of injured Continental Army soldiers during the war.
+On June 18, 1779, General John Sullivan led 2,500 Continental Army soldiers from Easton to engage Indian allies of the British Army on the frontier.

 19th century

 Located at the confluence of the rapidly flowing Lehigh River and the deeper and wider Delaware River, Easton became a major commercial center during the canal and railroad periods of the 19th century and a transportation hub for the region's coal, iron, and steel industries.
 The Delaware Canal was built soon after the lower Lehigh Canal was opened in 1818 and became effective in delivering much-needed anthracite coal to the region's largest markets, Philadelphia, New Jersey, and New York City.

+Seeing other ways of exploiting the new fuel source, other entrepreneurs quickly moved to connect across the Delaware River reaching into the New York City area to the east through the Morris Canal in Phillipsburg, New Jersey, so the town became a canal hub from which coal from Mauch Chunk reached the world.
+Early railroads were often built to parallel this transportation corridor.